dhirdhir1997/Terrain_Identification_from_Time_Series_Data/README.md

 # [Task] Types of terrains

 This is a classification task to find different terrains from time series data.
 The idea is to train a neural network using given data to classify which terrain an unknown data represents.
 We will use F1 score as the evaluation metric for this project.

+# Data files info

+Here is a brief description of the data:

+  - "_x" files contain the xyz accelerometers and xyz gyroscope measurements from the lower limb.
+  - "_x_time" files contain the time stamps for the accelerometer and gyroscope measurements.
+The units are in seconds and the sampling rate is 40 Hz.
+  - "_y" files contain the labels.
+(0) indicates standing or walking in solid ground, (1) indicates going down the stairs, (2) indicates going up the stairs, and (3) indicates walking on grass.
+  - "_y_time" files contain the time stamps for the labels.
+The units are in seconds and the sampling rates is 10 Hz.